common-workflow-language/user_guide/src/topics/troubleshooting.md

 # Troubleshooting

-In this section you will find ways to troubleshoot when you have problems executing CWL, specifically when using `cwltool` but some of these techniques may apply to different CWL Runners as well.
+In this section you will find ways to troubleshoot when you have problems executing CWL.
+We focus on `cwltool` here but some of these techniques may apply to other CWL Runners.

 ## Run `cwltool` with `cachedir`

-You can use the `--cachedir` option when running a workflow to tell `cwltool` to cache intermediate files (files that are not input nor output files, but created during runtime for the execution).
-By default, these files are created in the temporary directory, but writing them to a separate directory makes it easier.
+You can use the `--cachedir` option when running a workflow to tell `cwltool` to cache intermediate files (files that are not input nor output files, but created while your workflow is running).
+By default, these files are created in a temporary directory but writing them to a separate directory makes accessing them easier.

-The following example `troubleshooting-wf1.cwl` has a **typo in the second step**, where instead of calling `touch` is it calling `ouch`.
-We enforce the execution of `step_a`, followed by `step_b`.
-This means that the `step_a.txt` is produced before the `step_b` fails to produce a file.
+In the following example `troubleshooting-wf1.cwl` we have two steps, `step_a` and `step_b`.
+These two steps are executed in order (we enforce it, see note below).
+The first step, `step_a`, executes the `touch` command.
+The second step, `step_b`, **has a typo**, where instead of also executing the `touch` command it tries to execute `ouch`, which fails.

 ```{code-block} cwl
 :name: "`troubleshooting-wf1.cwl`"